Three things we learned from the Seahawks’ abysmal 17-15 loss to Washington

 Same story here too.

-Once again, Seattle’s defense did enough to give the Seahawks a chance to win.
+Once again, the defense did enough to give the Seahawks a chance to win.

 Once again, by the fourth quarter, the defense was worn out.